 Every year, the BLADE Show is full of highlights, but 2017 gave me something that will be hard to beat.
-I had the chance to handle an original Colclesser Bros.
-Kephart knife.
+I had the chance to handle an original Kephart knife -by Colclesser Bros. of Pennsyvania.
 Holy smokes!

 Formerly belonging to Mark Zalesky, owner of Knife Magazine, the Kephart was brought to the show by Ethan Becker, who had recently managed to acquire it.
 I’m afraid to even ask him what it took to make that transaction take place.
 The knife is one of two known to still exist, and the only one in private hands.
 Horace Kephart’s personal knife is the other, and it resides in a museum collection.

 Fortunately for all of us, Mr. Becker is a most gracious individual.
 If his new prize belonged to anyone else, no one would ever see it again, but Ethan told me he enjoyed being able to share such a once in a lifetime opportunity with people that truly appreciate it.

 So, it was with reverence in my step and gloves on my hands I accepted the knife as Ethan handed it to me like some Excalibur.

 It took a moment to sink in as I stared at the knife.
 In my hands was a direct link to Horace Kephart, the Godfather of American woodcraft, designed by him and then produced by the Colclesser Brothers in Eldorado, PA.
 I was in awe.
 I was holding the original Kephart Knife.

 It may not look like much from a distance, but get closer and there is plenty of information to be gleaned.